- Planning the Perfect Proposal

 You’ve made it this far!
 The next step in how to plan a proposal is determining what to actually say when you propose.
 I do not recommend winging this; if you’re human, you’ll be nervous when you pop the question.
 You don’t want to be fumbling around for words in the moment.
 You’ve planned everything else about your proposal, why not give some thought to what to say?

-And yes, actually writing your script is a great idea.
+What to say when you propose is a big deal!
+And yes, actually writing your script is a great to perfect this part.
 Break out a pen and pad, or your Notes app, and actually write stuff down.

 The Intro: Start off naturally